CaptainAxolotl/additional-origins/README.md

 Check out the Origins Mod Discord Server for more datapacks or help here: https://discord.gg/9SXCFKjP

+Feel free to message me on Discord with any comments or questions: CaptainAxolotl#9966

 # Origins by Captain Axolotl:

 **Zombie:** with help from @Lily Arlatto